How to Apply a Formula to an Entire Column in Excel

 As you see, you copied the formula into every cell in the column.
 Also, below are 12 rows where you don’t have any neighbors in column D.

-See also How to Do Fourier Analysis in Excel
+See also How to Highlight Every Other Row in Excel

 Fill Down Entire Column